edublancas/edublancas.github.io/_posts/2024-09-02-html-minify-for-llm.md

 ---

 tl;dr; if you want to pass HTML data to GPT-4o, just strip out all the HTML and pass raw text, it's cheaper and there is little to no performance degradation.
+[Source code and demo available.](#final-comments)

 ![](/assets/images/html-minify-for-llm/cost_vs_accuracy_comparison.png)